Dear readers of ADxS.org, please forgive the disruption.

 • Slower prenatal development / slower brain development

-• prone to injury and structural abnormalities in the left hemisphere for prolonged periods of time
+• prone to injuries and structural abnormalities in the left hemisphere for a prolonged period of time

 • increased neuronal lateralization (= specialization of the brain hemispheres)

-• Consequence, among others: after a focal stroke, women regain speech more frequently than men29
+• Consequences include: after a focal stroke, women are more likely to regain speech than men30

 • Modulation of neurotransmission